-Consultation may also include employees from outside the 'pool' to ascertain whether any staff wish to volunteer for redundancy so that an employee from within the pool may be substituted into the vacant post if suitable (see 12.8).
+Consultation may also include employees from outside the 'pool' to ascertain whether any staff wish to volunteer for redundancy so that an employee from within the pool may be substituted into the vacant post if suitable (known as 'bumping' - see 12.8).
 This may include volunteers from other North Yorkshire schools.